mb-tousif/Frontend_09/README.md

 ## Description
 <p>This <em>Painting Booking and Management Service</em> web site by using next.js.
 There are different type of user with different functionality and feature.</p>

 - [x] User can choose a service for cart and booked it. they can also see their booking list and review.
 They can also give a review.
 In case, they can cancel their booking or delete their booking.
 Filter option is also available for user to search their service.
+User can purchase a service by using <b>sslcommerz</b> payment gateway.

 - [x] Admin can add a service and delete a service.
 They can also make a new admin.
 They can also see all the booking list and update the status of the booking.
 Take action about user activity.
 They can post a blog and delete a blog.